“It really works! And the RCT is published, which confirms previous research results.

 The effectiveness and impact of the Solihull Approach has been the subject of research since 2001 when the first evaluation was carried out.
 Many evaluations have been carried out since, both quantitative and qualitative, creating a rich picture of why it works as well as showing that it does work.
-When the random controlled trial (RCT) is complete it will add to the picture.
+The random controlled trial (RCT) is published and reflects the results from previous research.
 We are interested in encouraging areas around the UK to carry out their own research, as some do already.
 It is hard work on top of the day job, but worth it for your own management reports and adds to the evidence base.
 Contact us if you’d like to be put in touch with someone researching on your topic.
 They may be able to advise on measures and also on free measures as you will be on a tight budget.

 Research into the effectiveness of the Solihull Approach ‘Understanding your child’s behaviour’ course showed improvement in child behaviour and a reduction in parental stress.

 An evaluation of the views of over 200 parents who have taken part in the ‘Understanding your child’s behaviour’ course showed that 95% of parents found the course highly satisfactory.
 Parents increased their knowledge of strategies and solutions for responding to children’s behaviour, they improved their interactions with their children and were better able to recognise and respond to their own and their children’s feelings.

 An evaluation of the experience of 105 parents who completed the ‘Understanding Your Child’s Behaviour’ course showed that over 90% of parents found the group helped them understand their child and identify changes.
 Recurring themes were that they had a better relationship with their child after taking part and they felt more confident.